sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 5. **Scaling**: Scaling applications on a host often involves manually provisioning additional hardware or virtual machines.
 It may not be as dynamic or efficient as container scaling.

-6. **Deployment Complexity**: Deploying applications on hosts typically involves manual installation, configuration, and updates.
-Automation tools like configuration management systems are often used but add complexity.

-7. **Versioning**: Managing multiple versions of an application on a host can be cumbersome, and rollback processes may be less straightforward.

 **Deploying an Application within a Container:**

 1. **Containerization**: Applications are packaged along with their dependencies and runtime environment into a container image.
 Containers provide a consistent and isolated runtime environment.